kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 ###### Will enabling / using this feature result in increasing size or count of the existing API objects?

 Yes.
-New field (spec.workloadRef) is added to the Pod API:
+New field (spec.schedulingGroup) is added to the Pod API:
   - API type: Pod
   - Estimated increase in size: XX-XXX bytes per object (depending on the final choice described in the Associating Pod into PodGroups section above).